mcanouil/awesome-quarto/README.md

 - [pakret](https://github.com/arnaudgallou/pakret/) - Lets you insert individual, preformatted citations for R and R packages directly inside an R Markdown or Quarto document as you write.
 - [grateful](https://github.com/Pakillo/grateful/) - Scans your whole project and produces a BibTex file with citations for all the R packages used.
 - [rd2qmd](https://github.com/eitsupi/rd2qmd) - A fast Rd to Quarto Markdown converter written in Rust, with cross-package link resolution for building reference sites.
+- [ir](https://github.com/r-lib/ir) - A minimal R script runner that manages reproducible environments from dependencies declared in script frontmatter, with support for Quarto documents via the `ir` YAML key.

 ### Julia